Will QR Codes Ever Run Out? Debunking 13 QR Code Myths

 This led to the idea that the QR codes are “80% depleted” and that by 2025, people can no longer create new ones since all the possible patterns would have been used by then.

-But the truth is, that’s never going to happen.
+But the truth is, the QR codes depleted rumor isn't going to happen.
 To prove this, one only has to do a bit of math.

 See those tiny squares that make up a QR code’s pattern?
 Those are called modules.